 Shift from Teleshopping to Digital will increase TAM but also expose the company to higher competition from e-commerce retailers

-Ability to diversify across product categories (non- jewelry) in a profitable way is a key challenge
+The ability to diversify across product categories (non-jewelry) profitably is a key challenge

-Key man risk: Sunil Agarwal is a hands-on promoter and actively involved in running the business.
-Next level management’s ability to grow the business has still not been tested
+Key man risk: Sunil Agarwal is a hands-on promoter and is actively involved in running the business.
+Next-level management’s ability to grow the business has still not been tested

 About the Author